abpframework/abp/docs/en/tutorials/book-store/part-02.md

 ````

 * `abp-script` [tag helper](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro) is used to add external **scripts** to the page.
 It has many additional features compared to the standard `script` tag.
 It handles **minification** and **versioning**.
 Check the [bundling & minification document](../../framework/ui/mvc-razor-pages/bundling-minification.md) for details.
 * `abp-card` is a tag helper for Twitter Bootstrap's [card component](https://getbootstrap.com/docs/4.5/components/card/).
-There are other useful tag helpers provided by the ABP Framework to easily use most of  [bootstrap](https://getbootstrap.com/)'s components.
+There are other useful tag helpers provided by the ABP to easily use most of  [bootstrap](https://getbootstrap.com/)'s components.
 You could use the regular HTML tags instead of these tag helpers, but using tag helpers reduces HTML code and prevents errors by the help of the IntelliSense and compiles time type checking.
 For further information, check the [tag helpers](../../framework/ui/mvc-razor-pages/tag-helpers) document.

 #### Index.js